Arthur Jeffress: The Bright Young People/ Things period

 Jeffress and his brother Randolph were both interested in cars; Randolph, who owned a Bugatti and 1929 Supercharged Alfa Romeo, became an amateur racer.
 Jeffress's own interest was mainly in automotive aesthetics, leading to his ownership of first a Kissel, then, aged 28, his first Rolls-Royce, a two-seater 20/25 convertible (GGA29) with coachwork by the Carlton Carriage Company.
 He subsequently acquired another 20/25, GAE80 bodied by Thrupp & Maberly.

 After leaving Cambridge, and before the Second World War, Jeffress's enthusiasm for the arts led him to enter artistic social circles; he was an acquaintance of the Sitwells, playing a role in Osbert and Sacheverell's play "First Class Passengers Only" at the Arts Theatre in 1927.
 The Sitwells' artistic salon at their Carlyle Square home regularly hosted eminent writers, artists, critics and patrons; Jeffress thus came into contact with this world.
 Jeffress's friend, André Ostier, was at this time running a gallery in Paris; another friend, Henry Clifford, would become head curator of the Philadelphia Museum of Art.
 With the guidance of these artistically-knowledgeable friends, Jeffress began collecting art by the mid-1930s.
 At around this time, he bought de Chirico's "The Painter's Family", a Picasso, and a number of other works.

 Jeffress was one of the numerous Bright Young People, young bohemian artists, aristocrats, and socialites, during the 1920s and 30s.
 This group was famous for its dedication to modernism, the arts, and throwing extravagant parties; on 21 November 1931, Jeffress hosted the last great so-called "Monster” balls, the "Red and White Party".
 This was held at the west wing of Holford House in Regent's Park.
-This- considered a grand address- was the home of the famous dancer Maud Allan.Philip Hoare, “Oscar Wilde’s Last Stand, Decadence, Conspiracy and the Most Outrageous Trial of the Century” Arcade Publishing, New York 1998, Page 86 Although 250 people were invited, four hundred attended.
+This- considered a grand address- was the home of the famous dancer Maud Allan.
+Although 250 people were invited, four hundred attended.
 The party's name was reflected in the request that guests dress only in red and white costumes- these included sailor suits, nun's habits, evening dress, sashes, wigs and gloves.
 The rooms were extravagantly decorated in red velvet and white silk, and the food and drink consisted of red caviar, lobster, salmon, champagne, wine, and gin.
 Jeffress greeted his guests attired in a white angel-skin sailor suit with red trimmings, a ruby necklace, two diamond clips and a spray of white star orchids.
 The party continued until dawn, but represented, with the arrival of the depression, the end of the heyday of the Bright Young Things.

 During much of the 1930s, Jeffress's boyfriend was John Deakin, an "acid-tongued... wit", later a photographer of Soho in the 1950s who also influenced Arthur's art collecting.